13Jull/Space_Shielding/README.md

   - Photos

 ## Work to do
+ - [ ] Translate existing files from Spanish to English
  - [ ] Add PCB_Top and PCB_Bottom
  - [ ] Add the STM32 Code
  - [ ] Add the MATLAB codes used for analysis